hassanzohdy/mongez-events/README.md

 Another advantage of the `triggerAll` method is that it returns an instance of `EventTriggerResponse` that informs you the state of the trigger process, the event name, number of called listeners and its outputs.

-> If The `triggerAll` method triggers more than one event, then it will return an array of `EventTriggerResponse`

 ```ts
 type EventTriggerResponse = {
   /**